unicef/material-ui-currency-textfield/README.md

 # Material-ui currency textfield

-`CurrencyTextField` is a [react](https://reactjs.org/) component with automated currency and number format, and with [Material-ui](https://material-ui.com/) look and feel.
+`CurrencyTextField` is a  [Material-ui](https://material-ui.com/) [react](https://reactjs.org/) component.
+It provides a user friendly experience while inputing currency numbers.

-`CurrencyTextField` is a wrapper component for <a href="https://github.com/autoNumeric/autoNumeric">autonumeric</a> and based on <a href="https://github.com/mkg0/react-numeric">react-numeric</a>.
+`CurrencyTextField` wraps the functionality of <a href="https://github.com/autoNumeric/autoNumeric">autonumeric</a> and it is a port of <a href="https://github.com/mkg0/react-numeric">react-numeric</a> in Material-ui.

 ![Example of material](https://raw.githubusercontent.com/unicef/material-ui-currency-textfield/master/material-ui-currency-field.gif)